UUDigitalHumanitieslab/readit-interface/README.md

 This will run the backend and frontend applications, as well as their unittests, and watch all source files for changes.
 You can visit the frontend on http://localhost:8000/, the browsable backend API on http://localhost:8000/api/ and the backend admin on http://localhost:8000/admin/.
 On every change, unittests rerun, frontend code rebuilds and open browser tabs refresh automatically (livereload).

+For live debugging of the frontend unittests, visit http://localhost:8080/specRunner.html.
+For live debugging of the backend unittests, run `yarn test-back` and either manually set a breakpoint using your editor, pass `--pdb` to automatically break into the debugger when a test fails or pass `--trace` to automatically break into the debugger at the start of each test.
+In the latter case, you probably want to pass additional arguments to restrict which tests will be run.
+You can also combine these options.

 [8]: #development-mode-vs-production-mode